kiphenglim/fa21-cs124/docs/design.md

 + clicking the "Add Item" button adds a new item and focuses on it, allowing users to edit the item immediately, modeled after Google Keep
-+ used white, grey, and black for a simpler look
++ used white, grey, and black for a simpler look, except the confirm button for the "Remove All Completed Items" alert popup, which is red for better visibility
 + used san serif font for all text
 + mark an item as completed by selecting the checkbox next to it